Filed Date: July 21, 2025

 The plaintiffs, on behalf of themselves and all others similarly situated, filed this lawsuit in the U.S. District Court for the District of Columbia against the U.S. Department of Homeland Security (DHS) and its Secretary; U.S. Immigration and Customs Enforcement (ICE); the President of the United States; and Enforcement and Removal Operations (ERO).
 The complaint raised the following claims:

 The plaintiffs sought a declaration that their classification via I-220A documentation is unlawful, an injunction preventing ICE from systematically misrepresenting their immigration status, and a permanent injunction barring the defendants from re-detaining them based on their current immigration status.
-They also request that their right to seek lawful permanent residency under the CAA be preserved.
+They also requested that their right to seek lawful permanent residency under the CAA be preserved.

 On July 21, the plaintiffs moved for preliminary relief, asking the court to "prevent defendants from continuing unlawful enforcement actions... based on misclassified or manipulated immigration records."
 The court delayed ruling on the motion and ordered the defendants to combine their pending motion to dismiss with their opposition to the plaintiffs’ request for emergency relief.